 Welcome to our Wireless Charging Guide.
-Below you will discover the wonders of wireless charging so let’s get started…
+Below you will discover the wonders of wireless charging; let’s get started!

-Wireless charging is a new technology that allows charging over (very) short distances without cables.
+Wireless charging is a technology that allows charging over (very) short distances without cables.

-The advantage of wireless charging is that charging is quicker and easier, as you don’t have to plug and unplug each time – you just place your device on top of your wireless charging pad.
+The advantage of wireless charging is that it’s quicker and easier, as you don’t have to plug and unplug each time – you just place your device on top of your wireless charging pads.
 It also looks neater.

 A few phones have wireless charging built right in.
 See them here.